YV3399/E-jet-family-YV/Documentation/guide.markdown

 The currently selected law for the rudder and elevator channels can also be monitored on the MFD's "Flight Controls" page.

+## Navigation Systems

+### IRS (Inertial Reference System)

+The E-Jet is equipped with an Inertial Reference System, consisting of two Inertial Reference Units (IRUs).
+These provide position, speed, and attitude information to various instruments and systems.
+Before they can be used, they must be aligned; this process starts automatically when the following conditions are met:

+- The IRU's are powered (power can be supplied to IRU 1 by the GPU, either battery, the APU generator, or either of the IDG's; IRU 2 will not power up on battery though, as only IRU 1 is hooked up to a DC ESS bus).
+- A reference position has been loaded in the MCDU POS INIT page.

+The alignment process can take up to 17 minutes, depending on latitude; the aircraft must remain stationary during this process.
+If the aircraft is moved, the FMS will detect this, and restart the alignment process.
+Loading a different alignment reference position will also restart the alignment process.
+Alignment and reference position are lost when the aircraft is power-cycled, so the entire alignment process must be repeated after a shutdown.

+The alignment process can be monitored via the IRU 1 and IRU 2 sub-pages of the MCDU POS SENSORS page.

+The EICAS will also display a number of cautionary and advisory messages reflecting the state of the IRS.

+#### The POS INIT page

+The POS INIT page is accessible via the NAV INDEX menu on the MCDU, or from the NAV INIT and POS SENSORS pages.
+It usually shows a selection of 3 position
+references:

+- "LAST": the last recorded position of the aircraft.
+This position is persisted between FlightGear sessions, but if you respawn in a different position, or after the aircraft has been towed while not powered or with the IRU's not aligned, the "last position" will be wrong.
+- "REF WPT": a pilot-selectable reference point.
+This can either be an airport, or an airport plus parking position (notated as ICAO.PARKING, e.g. EHAM.D22 is gate D22 at Amsterdam Schiphol Airport).
+The FMS automatically fills in the nearest airport and parking based on GPS coordinates upon starting up;
+  you can override this by entering an airport and parking in the same format and inserting it into LSK L2.
+- "GPS": align the IRUs on the GPS system.
+(Since FlightGear's GPS simulation does not simulate GPS errors, this will always be completely accurate).

+#### IRS Configuration Options

+The configuration dialog offers 3 options for configuring the IRS:

+- **IRU alignment speed**: "normal" = realistic, up to 17 minutes; "fast" = 60x
+  faster than IRL, up to 17 seconds; "instant" = ~1 second.
+- **Auto-align IRU**: if selected, the IRU will not wait for a valid POS INIT, but instead automatically start aligning perfectly upon startup.
+Combined with the "instant" option, this will give you a working IRS within 1 second after powering the aircraft up.
+- **Align now**: pressing this button will bypass the alignment logic and immediately align both IRUs on the currently selected reference, or on GPS if no reference has been selected.

 ## SimBrief Import Feature

 The SimBrief import feature has been removed, as the SimBrief import add-on